Mortons House Hotel: Early period (1590 to 1890)

 The Dacombe (sometimes spelt Dackombe or Dackham) family built Mortons House in 1590.
 They had acquired this estate by marriage in about 1500 when Thomas Dacombe had married Elizabeth Clavell who was the daughter and heir of Richard Clavell of Corfe Castle.
-Thomas’s grandson William Dacombe (1543-1595) a wealthy landowner and gentleman built the house.
-Shortly after this it was inherited by his son Edward Dacombe (1579-1635) who was a Member of Parliament and Mayor of Corfe Castle.
-He passed it to his son Bruen Dacombe (1617-1670) who in turn left it to his son Edward Dacombe (1642-1683).
+Thomas's grandson William Dacombe, a wealthy landowner and gentleman, built the house.
+Shortly after this it was inherited by his son Edward Dacombe, who was a Member of Parliament and Mayor of Corfe Castle.
+He passed it to his son Bruen Dacombe, who in turn left it to his son Edward Dacombe.
 When Edward died in 1683 the house was left to his son Henry Dacombe who sold it to John Morton of Henbury.

-John Morton (1677-1750) was the son of Charles Morton of Henbury.
-His pedigree chart is shown.
-He was born in 1677 at Henbury in Dorset.
-In 1727 he married Grace Gundry who was the daughter of Thomas Gundry of Dewlish.
 John had bought the Corfe Castle property in about 1712 and it became known as Mortons House.
-The couple lived there all of their married lives.
-However they had no children.
-Grace died in February 1750 and was buried at Dewlish.
-John died a month later in 1750 and was buried at Corfe Castle.
-As they had no direct heirs John left his property to his nephew Reverend John Colson.
+John died in 1750; as he had no direct heirs John left his property to his nephew Reverend John Colson.

-Reverend John Colson (1701-1769) was the son of Robert Colson, mayor of Dorchester who had married John Morton’s sister Mary in 1700.
 Documents held by the Dorset History Centre Archives record that the Reverend John Colson sold this house (referred to as “the mansion house”) to John Bond (1717–1784) who was a Member of Parliament in 1751.

 The Bond family retained possession of Morton’s House for the next two centuries.
 They sometimes lived in it but mostly they rented it to wealthy tenants.
-One of the first was the Dampier family who have a memorial plaque in Corfe Castle Church.
+One of the first was the Dampier family.
 They were tenants for many years until the last daughter Mary died in 1820.

 Later period (1890 to present)

-In the 1890s William Augustus Rixon, an artist and his wife Lady Julia Bolton were tenants of the house.
+In the 1890s William Augustus Rixon, an artist, and his wife Lady Julia Bolton were tenants of the house.
 While he lived there William made several paintings around Corfe Castle.
 One of them showing the village street in 1891 can be seen at this reference.
 The most notable tenants were the Cavendish-Bentincks who were residents from 1898 until 1933.
-(William George) Frederick Cavendish Bentinck (1856-1948) (called Freddie) was the son of George Cavendish-Bentinck.
+(William George) Frederick Cavendish Bentinck was the son of George Cavendish-Bentinck.
 He was educated at the University of Cambridge and became a lawyer.
-In 1887 he married Ruth St. Maur (1867-1953) and the couple had five children two of whom became the 8th and 9th Dukes of Portland.
+In 1887 he married Ruth St. Maur and the couple had five children two of whom became the 8th and 9th Dukes of Portland.